 During the run-up to the 2010 FIFA World Cup, long before the official on-field battles for the Cup began, two prominent teams were engaged in another sort of battle.
-Mexico and Portugal were both fighting for the privilege of staying at Thaba Ya Batswana Eco Hotel and Spa .
+Mexico and Portugal were both fighting for the privilege of staying at Thaba Eco Hotel (previously known as Thaba Ya Batswana Eco Hotel and Spa).
 And they were only two of the teams that were keen on staying there.
 This, I guess, is a testament to the hotels appeal.
 Mexico won.
 Now I got the opportunity to see what the fuss was about.

-Thaba Ya Batswana was recently awarded the accolade of Best 4- Star Hotel in Gauteng at the Lilizela Tourism Awards for 2019, not for the first time.
+Thaba Eco Hotel was recently awarded the accolade of Best 4- Star Hotel in Gauteng at the Lilizela Tourism Awards, not for the first time.
 A hidden treasure and a quick escape from the chaos that is Johannesburg, the hotel is situated in the Klipriviersberg Nature Reserve.

-The hotel's name, which means “Mountain of the Tswana people” as well as its design, has been influenced by the Tswana settlement ruins dating back 300 to 600 years, which are scattered throughout the property.
+The hotel's design, has been influenced by the Tswana settlement ruins dating back 300 to 600 years, which are scattered throughout the property.

-Thaba Ya Batswana is an eco-friendly venue.
+Thaba Eco Hotel is an eco-friendly venue.
 According to Malcolm, the environmental manager, hotel rooms have been designed to minimise environmental impact and everything that can be recycled is recycled, including left-over food.
 The hotel also has an organic vegetable garden that supplies its restaurant.

 Guided nature walks and eco-drives can be booked to introduce one to the fauna, flora, archaeology, and history of the area.
 There are many species of plains game in the area.
 Malcolm took us on an eco-walk while explaining the hotel’s green policy to us.
 The hotel was also awarded the status of being a Fair Trade Tourism Business at the Lilizela Tourism Awards.
 Other activities include guided bird-watching, mountain biking and swimming.